chime/terraform-aws-alternat/README.md

 - By building a Docker image and using AWS Lambda support for containers
 - By using AWS Lambda runtime for Python directly

 Use this project directly, as provided, or draw inspiration from it and use only the parts you need.
-We cut [releases](https://github.com/1debit/alternat/releases) following the [Semantic Versioning](https://semver.org/) method.
+We cut [releases](https://github.com/chime/terraform-aws-alternat/releases) following the [Semantic Versioning](https://semver.org/) method.
 We recommend pinning to our tagged releases or using the short commit SHA if you decide to use this repo directly.

-### Building and pushing the container image
+### Building and Pushing the Container Image

 Build and push the container image using the [`Dockerfile`](Dockerfile).